milspect18/moonshine_cpp/README.md

 ## Dependencies

-This library depends on the [onnx runtime](https://github.com/microsoft/onnxruntime).
+- [onnx runtime](https://github.com/microsoft/onnxruntime).
 The build process attempts to fetch a pre-built binary of v1.20 from the onxx-runtime repo.
+- [tokenizers-cpp](https://github.com/mlc-ai/tokenizers-cpp).
+Used in the transcriber to convert token vector decoder output into string.
+- [AudioFile](https://github.com/adamstark/AudioFile).
+Used by example for reading wav files.

+## External project example

+The example within this project is also outlined within the [moonshine_cpp_examples](https://github.com/milspect18/moonshine_cpp_examples) repository to illustrate how to integrate this repo into an external project.